Skip to main content

 Where This Tool Stops and an Engineer Starts

 The calculator multiplies zone area by average depth, applies swell and compaction factors, and subtracts fill demand from cut supply in loose cubic yards.
 It does not model irregular topography, cross-section grids, haul routes, or material suitability.
 Conversions use 1 yd³ = 27 ft³.
-For any project that requires a grading permit, get a topographic survey and geotechnical report before locking in quantities.
+Anything that needs a grading permit should start from a topographic survey and a geotechnical report, not a zone-average estimate, before the quantities get locked.

 Need to figure out how many truckloads of fill to order once you know the deficit?
 Run the fill volume calculator.
 Checking whether the finished grade drains properly?
 Try the slope and grade calculator.
 Planning a retaining wall where cut meets fill?
 Use the retaining wall estimator.